Anthony Spilotro: In popular culture

 In the 1980s NBC series Crime Story, the character of mobster Ray Luca is based on Anthony Spilotro.
 Show creator Michael Mann said in a 2015 interview "The people who Crime Story is about are all people I knew.
 I went to high school with Tony Spilotro..."

 Martin Scorsese's film Casino (1995) is based on the Las Vegas careers of Spilotro and Rosenthal, on whom the characters Nicholas "Nicky" Santoro (played by Joe Pesci) and Sam "Ace" Rothstein (played by Robert De Niro) were based.
-Nearing the end of the film, Nicky and his brother Dominick (Philip Suriano), based on Tony's brother Michael Spilotro, are shown being beaten with metal baseball bats (Nicky's skull being fractured in the process) and then buried alive in an Indiana cornfield by their associate Frank Marino (Frank Vincent), based on Frank Cullotta, and the rest of Nicky's crew.
+Nearing the end of the film, Nicky and his brother Dominick (Philip Suriano), based on Tony's brother Michael Spilotro, are beaten with metal baseball bats (Nicky's forehead being visibly dented in the process) and then buried alive in an Indiana cornfield by their associate Frank Marino (Frank Vincent), based on Frank Cullotta, and the rest of Nicky's crew.